I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hwnclx/nf-hwnclx-hwnregisterclient.md

 req.lib: Mshwnclxstub.lib
 req.dll:
 req.irql: PASSIVE_LEVEL
-topictype:
+topic_type:
 -	APIRef
 -	kbSyntax
-apitype:
+api_type:
 -	LibDef
-apilocation:
+api_location:
 -	Mshwnclxstub.lib
 -	Mshwnclxstub.dll
-apiname:
+api_name:
 -	HwNRegisterClient
 product: Windows
 targetos: Windows
-req.typenames: "*PHWN_CLX_EXPORT_INDEX, HWN_CLX_EXPORT_INDEX"
+req.typenames: HWN_CLX_EXPORT_INDEX, *PHWN_CLX_EXPORT_INDEX
 ---

 # HwNRegisterClient function
 Registers the hardware notification client driver and its callback functions with the class extension.
-This function should be invoked when the client driver is loaded and the <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine is called for initialization.
+This function should be invoked when the client driver is loaded and the <a href="..\wudfwdm\nc-wudfwdm-driver_initialize.md">DriverEntry</a> routine is called for initialization.
 F

 ## Syntax